Endermanbugzjfc/JunkBayCommando/README.md

 # Junk Bay 將軍澳

 ## Naming
-將軍澳 (Junk Bay), pronounced as Tseung Kwan O, which that the first two syllables refers to the word General. sub-city in Hong Kong. 將軍 meaning
+將軍澳 (Junk Bay), pronounced as Tseung Kwan O, which that the first two syllables refer to the word General. sub-city in Hong Kong. 將軍 meaning
 "general", and this name always shows up in my mind whenever I think of